Beverly Organic Garden Cafe: Vegan Food Even Carnivores Will Love

 Mike ordered the deep dish pizza.
 We were a bit surprised when the dish came out, as it looked nothing like traditional deep dish.
 However, we were both pleasantly surprised with the taste.
 The serving looks small, however, it is very filling.
 There are several options to choose amongst, all with different types of cheeses and vegetables.

-One thing that surprised me with this restaurants over others in the state was the waiter service.
+One thing that surprised me with this restaurant over others in the state was the waiter service.
 I have never visited a vegan restaurant with waiter service, so this was a nice surprise.

 I would recommend Beverly Organic Garden cafe to anyone looking for a fresh, healthy, appetizing meal.
 This restaurant proves that vegan food does not have to be bland or weird.
 Here you will find variations on many traditional foods, instead of all strange dishes.
 I would think that vegans and meat eaters both will enjoy the various choices available.
 Do yourself a favor and take a side trip to Beverly on your next trip to Boston: you won’t leave dissapointed!